davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 ---

-## TL;DR
- - [sentence on pattern library awesomeness]

-This post describes an approach to building a pattern library for a brand new version of an existing site.... [write the abstract last!]

-This post focuses on how we built the pattern library in a way that makes the design system and the pattern library codebase maintainable for the foreseeable future.
+This post describes an approach to building a pattern library for a brand new version of an existing academic science journal in a way that makes the design system and the pattern library codebase maintainable for the foreseeable future.

+## Contents
+{:.no_toc}

+* ToC goes here
+{:toc}

 ## Introduction
 I recently had the privilege of being involved in the ground up rebuild of an [online science journal](https://elifesciences.org).
 Not just the front end, the whole stack was being rebuilt from scratch using a microservices approach.
 The journal is building a reputation for innovation in science publishing, and it was a great opportunity to get involved in a green field project to build best web practice into this arena.
 In this post I'll be focusing on how we built the front end.
+A second post is planned about how we integrated the pattern library into the site.

 ## Deciding on an approach